-As at 31 December 2022, the Board comprised seven Directors, including two executive Directors, one non-executive Director and four INEDs.
-As at the date of this annual report, the Board comprised six Directors, including two executive Directors, one non-executive Director and three INEDs.
+As at 31 December 2023 and up to the date of this annual report, the Board comprised six Directors, including two executive Directors, one non-executive Director and three INEDs.
 The biographical details of the Directors are set out in Biographical Details of Directors and Senior Management of this annual report.